gbrammer/grizli/docs/grizli/install.rst

 .. code-block:: bash

-  pip install grizli["jwst"]
+  pip install "grizli[jwst]"

 or

 .. code-block:: bash

-  pip install grizli["jwst","test"]
+  pip install "grizli[jwst,test]"

 To minimize conflict of dependencies, install only the ones that you need.

 Additional dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^

-``pip`` will install all needed dependencies with the exception of the following which which need to be installed separately:
+``pip`` will install all needed dependencies with the exception of the following which need to be installed separately:

 .. code-block:: bash